-After 5 years of housesitting and more than 10 assignments where I took care of beautiful homes and even more beautiful furry creatures, only yesterday I realized what being a professional housesitter really means, and that I have always been one.
-It is very simple and in this post, I will explain how to become a housesitter (a professional one) and where to find assignments and many other important aspects of being a house sitter that you should know.
+After 5 years of housesitting and more than 10 assignments where I took care of beautiful homes and even more beautiful furry creatures, I realized what being a professional housesitter really means, and that I have always been one.
+It is very simple really but not many people have a clear idea.
+So in this post, I will explain how to become a housesitter (a professional one) and where to find assignments, besides many other important aspects of being a house sitter that you should know.

 I have been working as a housesitter for the past 5 years since I left my job and started my journey on the road but I never understood what being a “professional” housesitter really meant.